clmarr/DiaSim/README.md

 You can also run this derive.bat script by double clicking it in your file explorer.
 However, you will not be able to specify arguments this way unless you manually edit them into this script.

-If you run the script without any arguments, DiaSim will default to using FLLAPS for its lexicon and DiaCLEF for its cascade, and the output will go to a folder with the name `run_on_<date>`.
+If you run the script without any arguments, DiaSim will default to using FLLAPS for its lexicon and DiaCLEF for its cascade, and the output will go to a folder with the name `unnamed_run_<datetime>`.

 ### Linux / Mac OS